 In 2007 the emissions of sulfur dioxide were remarkably reduced compared to previous years, despite the expansion of the process units and increased production.
 This is mainly due to the decrease of the sulfur content in self-consumption fuel.
-This environmental performance continued in 2008, 2009 and 2010, when sulfur emissions dropped even further.
+This environmental performance continued in 2008, 2009, 2010 and also 2011.

-In addition further reduction of sulfur emissions is achieved, due to the continuously improved emission control technology used, and mostly because of the new sulfur recovery units, where the hydrogen sulfide produced is converted to elemental sulfur, and then used by fertilizer manufacturers as raw material.
+The reduction of sulfur emissions is achieved through the continuously improved emission control technology used and mainly thanks to the new sulfur recovery units, where the hydrogen sulfide produced is converted to elemental sulfur and the latter is used by fertilizer manufacturers as raw material.

-The diagram below shows a plot of the specific sulfur dioxide emissions (MT ${\rm SO_2}$ / thousand MT of raw materials) for the period 2006 to 2010.
+The diagram below shows a plot of the specific sulfur dioxide emissions (MT SO_2 / thousand MT of raw materials) for the period 2006 to 2011.

-Also, it must be noted that the specific index of sulfur dioxide emissions (MT ${\rm SO_2}$ / thousand MT of produced products) for 2010 is 0.43.
+The specific index of sulfur dioxide emissions (MT SO2 / thousand MT of produced products) for 2010 and 2011, is shown at the diagram below.